Source-independent quantum random number generator against tailored detector blinding attacks: Defensive strategy

-However, detector blinding attacks break this confidence since the thresholds of the detectors can be changed such that a signal can definitely cause clicks in one basis and no click in the other.
-In the worst case, all no-click events in $\mathbb{X}$ are caused by detector blinding attacks.
+No-click events are regarded as vacua after losses.
+The positions of the losses in both bases are assumed to be uniformly random.
+Under this assumption, there are no qualms about discarding no-click events without disturbing the error rate.
+The protocol treating no-click events as vacua is described in ''Supplemental Document''.
+However, tailored detector blinding attacks break this confidence since the thresholds of the detectors can be changed such that a signal can definitely cause clicks in one basis and no click in the other.
+In the worst case, all no-click events in $\mathbb{X}$ are caused by tailored detector blinding attacks.
 Therefore, squashing models fail under such attacks.

-\subsection{Security analysis.}
+\subsection{Security analysis}

 The key point of our security analysis is how to securely deal with no-click events.
 Tasks such as Bell tests and device-independent quantum key distribution also suffer from the loophole introduced by no-click events, called the fair sampling loophole.
 An ingenious method is presented in Bell tests~\cite{brunner2014bell}, in which some no-click events are retained to close this loophole; otherwise, the experimental results may have been screened by unknown factors.
 Inspired by this idea, we retain all no-click events.
 No-click events should have the same status as double-click events since they both have no randomness and can cover up attacks.
 Therefore, we treat no-click events in the same way as double-click events.
-They are error events in the $\mathbb{X}$ basis and correct events in the $\mathbb{Z}$ basis, as described in the Appendix section.
+They are error events in the $\mathbb{X}$ basis and correct events in the $\mathbb{Z}$ basis.
+The squashing model can now work under tailored detector blinding attacks.

-As mentioned above, there exists a dominant strategy in which the outcomes in $\mathbb{Z}$ are controlled by Eve, while the outcomes in $\mathbb{X}$ are only single-click events on the $\left| + \right\rangle$ detector.
+Furthermore, considering $I_- > I_+ > 0$, it seems that no no-click event exists.
 In response to this situation, the $\left| + \right\rangle$ detector should be randomly assigned by Alice.
 Eve thus cannot accurately forecast it and has at most a 50\% chance of firing in the $\left| + \right\rangle$ detector.
 Since we need only a small percentage of rounds to measure $\mathbb{X}$, the consumption of random numbers for deciding which detector will be used to measure $\left| + \right\rangle$ in each round is not an unbearable burden.